thegoodparts/appsec/README.md

 If you would like to contribute to this project, feel free to choose any vulnerability and submit a pull request following the same structure of the existing modules:

-- `REAMDE.md` with some context about the webapp, the vulnerability and how to explout it
+- `REAMDE.md` with some context about the webapp, the vulnerability, how to exploit it, and the secure code challenge
 - vulnerable webapp in the `challenges` branch
 - secure webapp in the `master` branch
 - set of tests to ensure that the webapp is not vulnerable anymore